Saint-Charles-de-Potyze French Military Cemetery, Belgium

 Memorial sculpture in the St. Charles-de-Potyze cemetery.

-This French military cemetery is located on the east side of the N332 Potijze-Zonnebeke road, approximately 1.5 kilometres from Potijze village.
+The St. Charles-de-Potyze French military cemetery is located on the east side of the Zonnebeekseweg (the N332 Potyze-Zonnebeke road), approximately 1.5 kilometres north-east of Potyze village.

 Related Topics

-For information about Le Mont-Kemmel French military ossuary on the Kemmelberg south of Ieper go to:
+Le Mont-Kemmel French military ossuary, located on the Kemmelberg (Mont-Kemmel) south of Ieper:

 le Mont-Kemmel French Military Cemetery